Pandacan: Churches

+Romualdez House

 Former First Lady Imelda Romualdez Marcos claims Pandacan as her ancestral home in Manila.
 Since marrying former President Ferdinand Marcos in the 1960s, caretakers have been constantly maintaining her home.
 The house is Marcos' tie as a resident of Manila, despite her family's roots in Leyte province in the Visayas.

 Schools

-Public elementary schools serving the district includes Jacinto Zamora Elementary School, Bagong Diwa Elementary School (under construction), Beata Elementary School and Bagong Barangay Elementary School; the district has one public high school, the Carlos P. Garcia High School.
+Public elementary schools serving the district includes Jacinto Zamora Elementary School, Bagong Diwa Elementary School, Beata Elementary School and Bagong Barangay Elementary School; the district has one public high school, the Carlos P. Garcia High School.

 Private education is provided by a Catholic school called St. Joseph's School – Pandacan, located beside the Santo Niño Parish along Jesus Street.

 In 1994, the ERDA Technical And Vocational Secondary School was built by Fr.
 Pierre Tritz, a Jesuit from France for the disadvantaged Filipino youth.